 There are a number of different courses you can choose when visiting Kuma River for a boat ride, ranging from slow and gentle to fast and thrilling.

-There are two main fast routes for the rapid shallow stream: the long course or the ultra-rapid course.
-Expect water splashing over the sides as your boatmen - one at the front and one at the back - expertly maneuver you through the rocks.
+There are two main routes for the rapid shallow stream: the long course or the ultra-rapid course.
+Expect water splashing over the sides as your boatmen-one at the front and one at the rear-expertly maneuver you through the rocks.

 Alternatively, the short and middle courses avoid the rapid shallows, making for a much gentler ride.
-Enjoy the scenery from the vantage point of your little wooden boat, and listen to the guide who will point out key features of the area.
+Enjoy the scenery from your little wooden boat, and listen to the guide who will point out key features of the area.